EdinUser/YouTubeLocalHistory/docs/FAQ.md

 ---

 *Can't find your question?
 Join our [Telegram community](https://t.me/+eFftKWGVvSpiZjZk) - we're friendly and helpful!*

+## 🌐 Multilanguage Support

+### Q: What languages does YT re:Watch support?
+**A:** English, German, Spanish, French, and Bulgarian.
+All non-English translations are currently machine-generated.
+Native speakers are encouraged to help improve translations!

+### Q: How can I help improve translations?
+**A:** See the technical documentation for translation guidelines.
+You can submit improvements via pull request.

+## 📊 Analytics & Statistics

+### Q: What's new in the Analytics tab?
+**A:** The Analytics tab now features summary cards, longest unfinished videos, top watched/skipped channels, a completion bar chart, and new activity charts.
+All analytics are calculated locally and never leave your device.

+### Q: How do I interpret the completion bar chart?
+**A:** It shows the number of long videos you skipped, partially watched, or completed.
+The legend explains each category.